hanspoo/zstarter/README.md

 - Log in with zitadel and get to a dashboard.
 - Log out

-...actually fixing sending email when you publish an article with resend.
+...actually fixing sending email with resend when you publish an article.

 ## Required software